Frequently Asked Questions

 How will I know if I won?

 There are a few ways to find out if you won the grand prize!
 The best way is to be present on race day!
 The winners will also be announced on this website on the Winners Circle page within 72 hours of the race.
-Sometimes the TCH will post the winners on Sunday following the race.
-Winners will be notified by mail from a local Certified Public Accountants office with instructions on how to claim their prize.
+Sometimes the local news will post the winners on Sunday following the race.
+However, all winners will be notified by mail from a local Certified Public Accountants office with instructions on how to claim their prize within a few days of the race.

 How do I claim my prize?

 After the race, you will receive a letter in the mail on how to claim your prize.
 Legal forms are required by the gambling commission before prize winners can collect their prize.
 DO NOT CONTACT THE DONOR BUSINESS.
-Follow the directions provided in the letter you receive from the CPA firm.
+Follow the directions provided in the letter you receive from the CPA firm even if you see your name posted as a winner.
+Only the person whose name is listed on the ticket are allowed to claim the prize.

 Who sponsors the Mid-Columbia Duck Race?

 The Mid Columbia Duck race is a joint venture of six local Rotary clubs.
-Premier sponsors in 2016 are Toyota of Tri-Cities and Banner Bank.
+Premier Event Sponsor in 2019 are Toyota of Tri-Cities!
 Visit our sponsor page for more info.
 If you are interested in becoming a sponsor, please use the contact page and send us an email!
 We would love to discuss the opportunity with you.

 How can I join Rotary?

 To join Rotary, you must be sponsored by a current Rotarian.
-To visit a club or to learn more, visit our Find a Rotary page.
+To visit a club or to learn more, visit the Find a Rotary page.